 Students completing this subject should be able to:

-- calculate limits of functions of one variable
+- determine limits of functions of one or several variables

 - determine convergence and divergence of sequences and series